KlausBlum/LO-ly-wiki/Editor-(main-window-reference).md

 ### Edit
 Clicking this button opens a simple text editor that lets you modify the selected template or create a new one.
 Attention: Changes will affect every document on your system that uses this template, so be careful!

+* ### Line Width
+* ### Staff Size
+* ### Custom 1
+* ### Custom 2
+These four fields provide access to certain sections of the actual template.

+The "**Default**" checkboxes below will get unmarked once you apply changes to those fields.
+Clicking on them brings back the default contents.

+## "Anchor" and "Wrap" options
+(only for Writer documents)
+Here you can pre-configure how LibreOffice / OpenOffice will treat the resulting image inside your text document.
+These options are the same as those you can apply to existing images inside the text.

+## Buttons at the bottom
+### < (left arrow)
+### > (right arrow)
+When LilyPond reported errors during compilation, they are displayed at the bottom of the editor window.
+Use the left / right arrow buttons here to switch to the previous / next error.

+### Ly Output
+Every time LilyPond is called, its command line output will be stored in a file.
+This button opens a dialogue that display the output from the last time LilyPond has been called.
+### Config
+This button opens the [Configuration dialogue](https://github.com/openlilylib/LO-ly/wiki/Config#configuration-dialogue).
+### LilyPond
+This button calls LilyPond to render the contents of the editor window into musical notation.
+If an image file has been created, it will be inserted into the document.

+If LilyPond has reported errors or warnings, the editor will remain visible and LilyPond's messages will be displayed.
+As long as there are no messages from LilyPond, the editor window will disappear.
+In your office document, you should now see the musical snippet you've just created.